filipvabrousek/JS-Algorithms/1 - Own-KMeans.md

 	}

-    // pushing points either into RPoints / BPoints according to distance from each centroid use "initMeans" assign() {
+    // pushing points either into APoints / BPoints according to distance from each centroid use "initMeans" assign() {

-		let RPoints = [], BPoints = [];
+		let APoints = [], BPoints = [];
 		let centroids = this.initMeans(); // k

 		points.forEach((val, i) => {